-“A behind-the-scenes glimpse into the fascinating and challenging world of the New York City Ballet under Balanchine.
+“A behind-the-scenes glimpse into the fascinating and challenging world of New York City Ballet under Balanchine.
 It is also a compelling portrait of a dancer’s career and a testament to the many places a love of dance can take you.”—Suzannah Friscia, former assistant editor, Dance Magazine and Pointe

 “A gift to everyone who cares about the professional and educational dance world.
-Sills provides intimate and poignant reflections about her youthful career on Broadway followed by years as a corps de ballet and soloist dancer with the New York City Ballet during renowned choreographer George Balanchine’s most prolific years.”—Myron Howard Nadel, coeditor of The Dance Experience: Insights into History, Culture, and Creativity
+Sills provides intimate and poignant reflections about her youthful career on Broadway followed by years as a corps de ballet and soloist dancer with New York City Ballet during renowned choreographer George Balanchine’s most prolific years.”—Myron Howard Nadel, coeditor of The Dance Experience: Insights into History, Culture, and Creativity

 In this memoir of a roller-coaster career on the New York stage, former actor and dancer Bettijane Sills offers a highly personal look at the art and practice of George Balanchine, one of ballet’s greatest choreographers, and the inner workings of his world-renowned company during its golden years.

-Winningly honest and intimate, Sills lets readers peek behind the curtains to see a world that most people have never experienced firsthand.
-She reveals mistakes she made, the unglamorous parts of tour life, jealousy among company members, and Balanchine’s complex relationships with women.
-She talks about Balanchine’s insistence on thinness in his dancers and how her own struggles with weight influenced her roles and contributed to the end of her dancing career.
+She walks us through her years in New York City Ballet first as a member of the corps de ballet, then a soloist dancing some principal roles, finally as one of the “older” dancers teaching her roles to newcomers while being encouraged to retire.
+She reveals the unglamorous parts of tour life, jealousy among company members, and Balanchine’s complex relationships with women.
+She talks about Balanchine’s insistence on thinness in his dancers and her own struggles with dieting.
+Her fluctuations in weight influenced her roles and Balanchine’s support for her—a cycle that contributed to the end of her dancing career.

-Bettijane Sills is professor of dance at Purchase College, State University of New York.
-She danced with the New York City Ballet from 1961 to 1972, first as a corps member and later as a soloist.
+Bettijane Sills, is professor of dance at Purchase College, State University of New York.
+She danced with New York City Ballet from 1961 to 1972, first as a corps member and later as a soloist.
 Elizabeth McPherson is associate professor in the Department of Theatre and Dance and coordinator of the BA and MFA in dance at Montclair State University.
 She is the editor of The Bennington School of the Dance: A History in Writings and Interviews.